inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // Warnings were encountered during analysis:
 //
-// src/components/EventSchemas.ts:220:5 - (ae-forgotten-export) The symbol "internalEvents_2" needs to be exported by the entry point index.d.ts
 // src/components/EventSchemas.ts:221:5 - (ae-forgotten-export) The symbol "FinishedEventPayload" needs to be exported by the entry point index.d.ts
 // src/components/InngestCommHandler.ts:845:8 - (ae-forgotten-export) The symbol "ExecutionVersion" needs to be exported by the entry point index.d.ts
 // src/components/InngestCommHandler.ts:845:35 - (ae-forgotten-export) The symbol "ExecutionResult" needs to be exported by the entry point index.d.ts